akka/akka/akka-docs/src/main/paradox/scala/cluster-dc.md

 and regions, isolated from other data centers.
 If you start an entity type with the same name on all nodes and you have defined 3 different data centers and then send messages to the same entity id to sharding regions in all data centers you will end up with 3 active entity instances for that entity id, one in each data center.
+This is because the region/coordinator is only aware of its own data center and will activate the entity there.
+It's unaware of the existence of corresponding entitiy in the other data centers.

 Especially when used together with Akka Persistence that is based on the single-writer principle it is important to avoid running the same entity at multiple locations at the same time with a shared data store.
+That would result in corrupt data since the events stored by different instances may be interleaved and would be interpreted differently in a later replay.
 Lightbend's Akka Team is working on a solution that will support multiple active entities that will work nicely together with Cluster Sharding across multiple data centers.

 If you need global entities you have to pick one data center to host that entity type and only start `ClusterSharding` on nodes of that data center.
 If the data center is unreachable from another data center the entities are inaccessible, which is a reasonable trade-off when selecting consistency over availability.

-The Cluster Sharding proxy is by default routing messages to the shard regions in the own data center, but it can be started with a `data-center` parameter to define that it should route messages to a shard region located in another data center.
+The Cluster Sharding proxy is by default routing messages to the shard regions in their own data center, but it can be started with a `data-center` parameter to define that it should route messages to a shard region located in another data center.
 That is useful for example when having global entities in one data center and accessing them from other data centers.